rob-solana/locktower/README.md

 The purpose of the lockouts is to force a node to commit time to a specific branch.
 Nodes that violate the lockouts and vote for a diverging branch within the lockout should be punished.

 Nodes should be rewarded for selecting the right branch with the rest of the network as often as possible.
 This is well aligned with generating a reward when the vote stack is full and the oldest vote needs to be dequeued.

+### Thresholds

+Each node can independently set a threshold of network commitment to a branch before that node commits to a branch.
+For example, at vote stack index 7, the lockout is 256 time units.
+A node may withhold votes and let votes 1-7 expire unless the vote at index 8 has at greater than 50% commitment in the network.
+This allows each node to independently control how much risk to commit to a branch.
+Committing to a branch faster would allow the node to earn more rewards.

 ### Impact of Receive Errors